-Born in Spain in 1470, Pánfilo de Narváez came to Jamaica as a soldier in 1509 or 1510.
+Born in Spain circa 1478, Pánfilo de Narváez came to Jamaica as a soldier in 1509.
 In 1511, he aided Diego Velázquez de Cuéllar in the conquest of Cuba.
 In 1520, Velázquez sent him to Mexico with an army of 1,400 men to oust his former protege, Hernán Cortés.
 Velázquez had sent Cortés to conquer Mexico as a territory of Cuba, but Cortés double-crossed him by declaring it to be under the direct rule of Spain.
 Even though Narváez's forces vastly outnumbered Cortés's, Cortés nevertheless outmaneuvered him and captured him after a battle in which Narváez lost an eye.
 Many of Narváez's men left him and joined Cortés.
 Narváez spent 3½ years in prison.
 After Cortés released him, he went to Spain.
-He was 56 or 57 when he was appointed governor of Florida.
+He was about 49 when he was appointed governor of Florida.

 Álvar Núñez Cabeza de Vaca1 was born into a noble family in Spain in approximately 1490.
 He joined the army, serving with distinction in Spain and Italy.
 He does not appear to have any command experience before being appointed as an officer of the Narváez Expedition at around age 37.
 His letter of appointment is dated February 15, 1527.
 He had two titles, the most important of which was treasurer of the expedition.
 As such, he was responsible for collecting taxes, rents, and fines, paying the officers' salaries, and sending gold back to Spain.
 He was also the master-at-arms, meaning he had the authority to place people under arrest.
 He was the highest-ranking officer below Narváez, and functioned as his second-in-command.
 When the expedition was on the move, Cabeza de Vaca was usually in front, while Narváez was in the rear.
 When the expedition was stopped, Narváez typically had Cabeza de Vaca lead a party to scout ahead or take care of a specific task while he stayed with the main fleet or army.